A community so welcoming, you’ll feel at home.

 - The majority of rooms are spacious 3 person rooms (180-208 sq. ft.).

-- St. Francis of Assisi and St. Joseph Halls are equipped with full personal bathrooms as well as wall to wall carpeting in each of the rooms.
+- St. Francis of Assisi, St. Joseph and St. Columba Halls are equipped with full personal bathrooms as well as wall to wall carpeting in each of the rooms.

-- St. Benedict’s Hall is the largest on Guys’ side.
+- St. Benedict’s Hall is the largest men’s hall.
 It houses 75 men and sports three common areas for student socializing, studying, and formation events.

-- St. Dominic and St. Pius Halls are smaller in capacity which facilitates a smaller community life.
-They each have the unique amenities of a full kitchen for those students with special needs.
+- St. Dominic, St. Anne, St. Pius, St. Teresa, and St. Augustine Halls are smaller in capacity which facilitates a smaller community life.
+They each have the unique amenities of a full kitchen for those students with special dietary needs.

-- St. Catherine of Siena Hall is the newest of the women’s halls and houses 83 women.
+- St. Catherine of Siena Hall houses 83 women.
 While women share common bathrooms, each room has a vanity sink.
 Each floor has a common area for student socializing, studying, and formation events.